 Freed’s story and pathway are typical of Stevens graduates.
 In a relatively brief period of time, the university has vaulted to top ranks in national metrics of both ROI and mid-career earnings, according to the salary consultancy PayScale.

-According to a June 2018 Forbes report, Stevens has also risen to a remarkable second-best in the U.S. for gender pay equity: a measure of the relative post-graduation earnings of women compared with those of men, calculated from U.S. Department of Education data.
-Newly graduated Stevens women out-earned their male counterparts in 2017, one of only two schools in the nation where that happened.
+During a Forbes data assessment in 2018, Stevens ranked second-best in the U.S. for gender pay equity: a measure of the relative post-graduation earnings of women compared with those of men, calculated from U.S. Department of Education data.
+Newly graduated Stevens women out-earned their male counterparts in the analysis, one of only two schools in the nation where that happened.

 “Stevens students have that baseline of technical skills that we’re looking for,” notes Michele Kotler, a campus recruiter for global accounting and consulting firm EY.
 “There’s a big need in business for that kind of talent right now.
 As a result, more and more practices are looking to recruit from Stevens each year.”

-“Stevens does a very good job at preparing students to go out into the world,” agrees Michele Huk, a manager of research and engineering at the U.S. Navy’s Naval Air Systems Command (NAVAIR), citing the exceptional maturity of Stevens graduates.
+“Stevens does a very good job at preparing students to go out into the world,” agrees Michele Huk, director of workforce operations at the U.S. Navy’s Naval Air Systems Command (NAVAIR), citing the exceptional maturity of Stevens graduates.
 “We’ve had great success with them.”

 Co-ops and internships, high tech, personal attention